sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/americas/README.md

 - 100 - 200 AD: Country falls during a thousand-year period of disintegration, decline, and disorder
 - contemporary Inca empire rises

+### 24 hours of Sun

+It seems like the 24 hours of Sun could have occurred during the rotation from S2 back to S1, since China, which had the great Gun-Yu flood, had 10 days of straight Sun as well, which would seemingly contradict this account.

 ## Citations

 1. https://zsitchinindex.wordpress.com/the-earth-chronicles-index/book-4-the-lost-realms/chapter-7-the-day-the-sun-stood-still/